 Risk monitoring is carried out on a daily basis by both First and Second line, to ensure compliance with regulatory requirements and the Risk Appetite of the CBN Group.
 Key regulatory metrics on capital and liquidity are reported daily by the Capital Management team (for more detailed information, please refer to Chapter 5).
 Key internal metrics on Credit Risk, Market Risk and Liquidity Risk are reported daily on the Risk Management website, accessible by all staff of the CBN Group.
-The Compliance function monitors Compliance Risks (e.g. Integrity Risk) and reports on a quarterly basis to the Management Board Risk Committee.
+The Compliance function monitors Compliance Risks (e.g. client, organisational and personal conduct risks) and reports on a quarterly basis to the Management Board Risk Committee.